 - Brown the sausage in a large pot over medium heat.

-- Pour in the chicken stock, and cover the pot.
+Pour in the chicken stock and cover the pot.
 Reduce heat to medium-low and let it simmer for about an 30 minutes.

 - Whisk together the heavy cream and flour until well combined.
-(It may be lumpy but the lumps disappear once mixed into the soup!)
+(It may be a little lumpy but the lumps disappear once mixed into the soup!)

-- Pour the flour mixture and add the kale into the soup and increase heat to medium high, uncovered, for about 15 minutes or until the soup has thickened slightly.
+Pour the flour mixture into the soup and increase heat to medium-high, uncovered, for about 15 minutes or until the soup has thickened slightly.

 Stir in the kale and heat for 5 additional minutes.
-Season according to your taste (a pinch of pepper flakes are delicious in there), and serve!
+Season according to your taste (a pinch of pepper flakes perhaps), and serve!

-- Follow same steps as above, however instead of simmering the soup for an hour, cover and cook on LOW for 5-6 hours or on HIGH for 3-4.
+Follow same steps as above, however instead of simmering the soup for an hour, cover and cook on LOW for 5-6 hours or on HIGH for 3-4.
 Add the potatoes during the last hour.

-- Once the flour mixtued and kale is added, heat on HIGH for another 30 minutes.
+- Once the flour mixture is added, heat on HIGH for another 30 minutes.
 Stir in the kale and serve!